 - Here’s what our data looks like now.

 5. This is for the first page.

 6. Click on the Second page to see the print preview.

 7. The second data set is in the print preview.

 - We have a second set of data to be printed, which is as below.
-We want the first set to be printed on the first page while the second set on another.
+We want the first set printed on the first page and the second set on another.

-- First, we select the row from where we want to insert a page break.
+- First, we select the row where we want to insert a page break.

-- Now in the Page Layout Tab, under the page setup section, click on Breaks and click on Insert Page Break.
+- Now in the Page Layout Tab, click on Breaks and Insert Page Break under the page setup section.

 - Let us look at the Data First.

 - Now we will check for the print preview and click the CTRL + P.